Cybersecurity Lessons Learned in 2015

 4. Application security is mainstream.

 The year 2015 saw breaches happening at every level.
 No company- big or small is immune to such attacks unless it takes cybersecurity seriously.
 With web applications playing a crucial role in financial transactions, logins, and communications, it will be consequential for security professionals and business decision makers to ask the right questions.
 Can they lose data?
 Can they afford to lose data?
 Can data breaches be avoided?
-Can they hire and manage security team or outsource it?
+Can they hire and manage cybersecurity team or outsource it?

 Data, customer trust, and business reputation go hand in hand.
 If you separate one thing from the other, the whole digital structure will go to tumble down.
 Therefore whatever security program you use, it is elemental to target Total Application Security.
 Weaknesses that hackers can use should be found continuously, attack attempts should be identified and blocked, and traffic should be monitored to learn about new attack techniques and to improve security without affecting business.